Connect to Google Cloud Secret Manager

 Enable Workload Identity for the Humanitec Operator

-Workload Identity allows workloads in your GKE clusters to impersonate Identity and Access Management (IAM) service accounts to access Google Cloud services.
+Workload Identity Federation allows workloads in your GKE clusters to access Google Cloud services, including the Secret Manager API, in a secure and manageable way.

 export HUMANITEC_OPERATOR_GSA_NAME=humanitec-operator-gsa